 Jerry Hicks, the master marketer who took Abraham-Hicks to some fame, never allowed Esther to share the stage with anyone.
 But with the business in trouble, things are different.

 Dyer, an otherwise admirable guy, shows up as a shill for any crackpot Hay House throws his way, including Gary Renard.

 What first made Esther’s aggressively bad behavior even weirder was that she’d always claimed, acting out as Abraham, that she knew every question audience members would ask before singling them out, meaning she picked these unlucky victims, knowing she’d attack and humiliate them in public.

-A warm, sometimes witty image was nurtured faithfully and lucratively by Jerry and Esther Hicks for twenty-five years.
+Jerry and Esther nurtured a warm, sometimes witty image for twenty-five years.
 Now, followers on the Abe Forum were debating her new “tough love” approach.

 Antagonistic behavior, uncharacteristic of this normally gentle channel proved that the entity called “Abraham Hicks” had more to do with the performers who presented them than with the supposed “nonphysical teachers” Esther claims were controlling her.

 What caused the Esther Hicks’ act to implode?